-Thorgan Hazard is lighting up the Bundesliga for Borussia Dortmund where he continues to establish himself as one of the most feared attacking players in Germany, so it's high time bundesliga.com took you through 10 things you might not have known about Real Madrid star Eden's little brother…
+Thorgan Hazard is lighting up UEFA Euro 2020, just as he does the Bundesliga for Borussia Dortmund where he has established himself as one of the most feared attacking players in Germany.
+With that in mind, it's high time bundesliga.com took you through 10 things you might not have known about Real Madrid star Eden's little brother…

 1) Thorgan by name...

 It's not easy to make a first name for yourself when your elder brother is a global superstar, but at least Thorgan can lay claim to having an unusual one.
 It was inspired by a character, Thorgal Aegirsson, in a Belgian fantasy comic book that first appeared in serial form in Tintin magazine in the late 70s.
 The fictional character, who was born on another planet, was raised by Vikings after his spaceship crashed on Earth.
 Perhaps that explains the exceptional success of the Hazard brood….

 If it does, it means that Carine and Thierry Hazard, the parents of Thorgan, Eden et al, also have an extraterrestrial pedigree.
 They have a football background too.
 While dad was a semi-professional player, slogging about the midfield of La Louviere, the town where Thorgan and Eden were born, mum was a top-flight forward for six years.
 "As a girl, I went with my dad to games," she said.
 "I played myself later and Eden scored goals before his birth thanks to me."
 The pair then became Physical Education teachers before "enjoying going to see our children after a week’s work."